-The Program Committee of the Society for Academic Emergency Medicine invites academies, committees, task forces, interest groups, and individual members to submit proposals for didactic sessions for the 2018 SAEM Annual Meeting.
-Submissions for SAEM18 didactics are open through October 1, 2017.
-Submit here.
+The Program Committee of the Society for Academic Emergency Medicine invites academies, committees, task forces, interest groups, and individual members to submit proposals for didactic sessions for the 2019 SAEM Annual Meeting.

-Didactics will be selected to provide a robust educational experience during SAEM18.
+Didactics will be selected to provide a robust educational experience during SAEM19.
 All proposals should support the mission of SAEM: “To lead the advancement of emergency care through education and research, advocacy, and professional development in academic emergency medicine.”
-Didactics may have a more focused audience such as trainees, junior faculty, or senior faculty.
+Some didactics may have a more focused audience such as trainees, junior faculty, or senior faculty.

 - Panel discussion

 - Lecture or seminar style

 Didactic submissions will be accepted between August 15, 2018 – October 1, 2018 with notification to submitters in December 2018.
 Please direct any questions to email@example.com.